The wrist of the gun hand is the most important joint in shooting a handgun. It can bend

 For this reason, the handgun should be grasped as firmly as possible, stabilizing the wrist

-in its neural position.
+in its neutral position.
 Adjustments in sight picture should be made by the position of the feet

 and motion at the other joints, such as ankles, knees, shoulders and neck.